PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

 Not being able to view trading activities is not necessarily a bad thing.
 While it takes away the ability of seeing trades as they happen, it also removes the temptation to “interfere” with the trading plan.

-There’s a body of evidence that shows people who are too “hands-on” in their investment efforts on the whole achieve poorer returns than those who “don’t meddle as much”.
+There’s a body of evidence that shows people who are too “hands-on” in their investment efforts on the whole achieve poorer returns than those who don’t interfere and are more passive.

 Maximum relative drawdown This will give you an idea of how risky the trader’s strategy is.
-Deep drawdowns – of more than 30% of capital – indicate a risky strategy and most likely poor money management as well.
+Deep drawdowns – of more than 50% of capital – indicate a risky strategy and possibly poor money management as well.

 Keep in mind that drawdown metrics are not fool proof.
 Traders often change their behavior and strategies over time and for differing markets.
 Also note that if the fund hasn’t been running for long, this data won’t tell you very much in any case.